 |99% Uptime with SSD & Backup | Cheap Web Hosting|

 |Reliable Unlimited Disk Space Cheap Hosting Fast Connection|

-At first glance a visitor is more inclined to click the first link because search terms are at the beginning of the title.
-That said, as a general rule you should always put important keywords closer to the beginning of your title.
+At first glance, visitors are more inclined to click the first link.
+That's because search terms are at the beginning of the title.
+As a general rule you should always put important keywords closer to the beginning of your title.

-Inflating your click-through rate percentage slightly can make a significant difference in the number of sales.
-Now before you start placing keywords in your titles, understand that keyword stuffing can kill your SEO.
+Inflating your CTR percentage slightly can make a significant difference in the number of sales.
+Before placing keywords in your titles, remember that keyword stuffing kills your SEO.

 |Cheap Web Hosting | 99% Uptime with SSD & Backup Italy|